Frequently Asked Questions

 Are my SOC membership dues tax-deductible?

 Dues and subscriptions paid to SOC are NOT considered charitable contributions for federal tax purposes.
 However, they may be deducted as ordinary and necessary business expenses.
-Members should consult their tax advisors for further guidance.
-Note that a charitable gift made at the time of renewal (a gift separate from and in addition to your membership dues) IS tax deductible.
+Please consult your tax advisor for further guidance as needed.

 Can I add SOC to the end of my name?